 On March 8, 2020 (form dated March 6, 2020), the Department of Public Instruction (department) received a complaint under state and federal special education law from XXXXX (complainant) against the XXXXX (district).
-Department staff subsequently verified that the Colby School District was closed pursuant to orders by public health departments.
+Department staff subsequently verified that the district was closed pursuant to orders by public health departments.
 Department staff determined that due to the circumstances of the district’s closure, it was not possible with reasonable efforts to obtain all relevant information necessary to make an independent determination as to whether the district was violating the requirements of state or federal special education law.
 Therefore, the department extended the 60-day time limit for resolving this complaint due to the existence of these exceptional circumstances, as provided in 34 CFR § 300.152(b)(1)(i).
 On March 27, 2020, the department notified the parent and the district it would resume its investigation and issue a final written determination as soon as circumstances enabled the department to do so.
 This is the department’s decision regarding that complaint.
 The issues, which pertain to the 2019-20 school year, are addressed below.

 Whether the district properly conducted an individualized education program (IEP) team meeting for a student with a disability.